graphpql/graphpinator-persisted-queries/README.md

 Simple benchmark (code in `bench` directory) shows approximatelly 80% reduction of GraphQL overhead.

 Benchmark runs the same query 10k times, with 5 warmup queries before.
 Cache in use is a simple implementation using Redis on localhost, connection is done using php-redis extension.
+Opcache was disabled.

 | CPU model | Time WITHOUT module | Time WITH module |
 | --------- | ------------------- | ---------------- |